 • scissors

-1. First you need to print the Advent calendar (download Advent calendar templates).
-I found these templates on the Internet last year, saved them and now we and the kids use them :) I print them on A4 sheets.
+1. First you need to print the advent calendar (download advent calendar templates).
+I found these templates on the Internet last year, saved them and now the kids and I use them :) I print on A4 sheets.

-2. Next, we give the sheets to the child so that he can paint with pencils or felt-tip pens.
+2. Next, we give the sheets to the child so that he paints with pencils or felt-tip pens.

-3. While the child is busy, we are engaged in cutting out pockets, in which he will put tasks and surprises for the child every day (as I said above, these pockets remain with us after the new year to pass surprises and letters to each other).
+3. While the child is busy, we are engaged in cutting out pockets in which we will put tasks and surprises for the child every day (as I said above, we still have these pockets after the new year to send surprises and letters to each other).

-5. And now all that remains is to glue our Advent calendar to the wall.
+5. And now it remains to stick our advent calendar to the wall.

-That's all, a simple do-it-yourself Advent calendar for children from paper is ready.
-Easy and fast :) And most importantly, a child took part in its production).
-Below I will show a photo of the Advent calendar (better quality templates can be downloaded for free from the link above).
+That's all, a simple DIY paper advent calendar for kids is ready.
+Easy and fast :) And most importantly, a child took part in its manufacture).
+Below I will show a photo of the advent calendar (higher quality templates can be downloaded for free from the link above).

-And of course, what an Advent calendar without tasks and sweets?
-Below I will write examples of tasks for the Advent calendar.
-I would be grateful if you add this list in the comments.
+And of course, what is an advent calendar without tasks and sweets?
+Below I will write examples of tasks for the advent calendar.
+I would be grateful if you add to this list in the comments.
 It is interesting to diversify the tasks every year. so that the expectation of the new year was interesting.

-1. Learn a poem for Santa Claus and the Snow Maiden for the matinee.
-Well, of course, no New Year is complete without a Christmas tree, Santa Claus and new year poem...
-So this task is a must in the Advent calendar.
-Samples of small and easy-to-remember poems can be viewed.
-And in I described our secrets, how my children and I quickly and easily memorize poetry.
+1. Learn a poem for Santa Claus and the Snow Maiden for a matinee.
+Well, of course, no New Year is complete without a Christmas tree, Santa Claus and New Year's poem.
+So this task is a must in the advent calendar.
+Samples of small and easy to remember poems can be viewed.
+And in I described our secrets, how the children and I quickly and easily memorize verses.

 2. Decorate the Christmas tree.
 The main decoration of the New Year's house :)

 3. We decorate the apartment.
-You can see ideas on how to decorate an apartment for the new year).
+Ideas on how to decorate an apartment for the new year can be viewed).

-4. Make a Christmas garland chain.
-Remember how we did as children in anticipation of the new year?
+4. Make a Christmas chain garland.
+Remember how we did in childhood in anticipation of the new year?
 Now you can create such a garland with children and decorate the apartment.
-How we did it, I wrote
+How we did it I wrote

 5. Make ice toys for the Christmas tree.
-Of course, such toys are suitable for a Christmas tree outside.
-Last year we decorated the Christmas tree near the house with ice toys, this year we decorated the territory of our group in kindergarten(did this last Sunday).
-I described how we created these toys
+Of course, such toys are suitable for the Christmas tree on the street.
+Last year we decorated a Christmas tree near the house with ice toys, this year we decorated the territory of our group in kindergarten(did it last Sunday).
+How we created these toys I described

 6. Make ice colored balls with the kids.
-Ooooh, this is another one interesting decoration for the street.
+Ooooh that's another one interesting decoration for the street.
 We painted the area near the house with these balls.
-The yard has changed :) By the way, to decorate the territory of our group in the garden, they also used such balls.
-How to make them, see
+The yard has changed :) By the way, we also used such balls to decorate the territory of our group in the garden.
+See how to make them

-7. Guessing New Year's riddles.
+7. Let's solve Christmas puzzles.
 An interesting pastime for children and parents :) Examples New Year's riddles for children with clues we look

 8. Make a New Year's applique with your baby.
-For example, a simple new year applique Herringbone
+For example, a simple New Year's application"herringbone"

 10. Make a Christmas tree toy out of paper. ()